pacokwon/lds-scripture-translations/README.md

 # LDS Scripture Translations

-This repository aims to provide translations of the LDS scripture in various languages.
+This repository aims to provide *structured, machine-readable translations* of the LDS scripture in various languages.

 Although collecting translated scriptures is automated, it requires time and resource.
 If you need translation for a specific language, please feel free to submit an issue to this repository!